NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ## Dependencies
 Are all outlined in setup.cfg.
 Non-pip packages to install are

-- rrt-rs: https://github.com/NTNU-Autoship-Internal/rrt-rs optionally for ship behavior generation
+- rrt-rs: https://github.com/NTNU-Autoship-Internal/rrt-rs optionally for ship behavior generation.
+To be open sourced.
 - vimmjipda: <https://github.com/NTNU-Autoship-Internal/vimmjipda> for Multi-Target Tracking functionality.
+To be open sourced.
-- colav_evaluation_tool: https://github.com/trymte/colav_evaluation_tool (optional dependency only for the `test_simulation_and_evaluation.py` test file)
+- colav_evaluation_tool: https://github.com/trymte/colav_evaluation_tool (optional dependency only for the `test_simulation_and_evaluation.py` test file).
+Closed source.

 ## Generic Install Instructions
 `seacharts`, `vimmjipda` and the `colav_evaluation_tool` (optional) are non-pip package dependencies in the simulator.
 Install these as editable packages first using `pip install -e .` in their respective root folders.
 For `rrt-rs` (also optional), follow the install instructions at <https://github.com/NTNU-Autoship-Internal/rrt-rs>.
 Then, install this simulator package using the same `pip install -e .` command inside the `colav_simulator` root folder.
 All of these packages should be installed using the same Python environment (e.g. a virtual or Conda environment).